Forming and registering your Oregon limited liability company requires five basic steps. And we’re here to guide you throughout the process.

 Once you get your physical paperwork back from the state approving your new LLC, you’ll want to keep it in a safe location along with your other important documents, such as your operating agreement, member certificates, contracts, compliance checklists, transfer ledger, etc. We offer a customized business kit to help you keep these important documents organized and looking professional.

+Draft an LLC operating agreement.
 At this point, you’re ready to start creating your LLC’s operating agreement.
 This agreement is not required by law, but it’s strongly encouraged for all businesses.
-Your LLC’s operating agreement will clearly lay out how your LLC is managed and different operational procedures to be followed.
+Your LLC’s operating agreement will clearly lay out how your LLC is managed and the different operational procedures to be followed.
 These agreements are particularly important for LLCs with multiple members, as you can create the way that voting structures and financial profits are managed.

 If you’re the only member of your company, an Oregon LLC operating agreement might seem unnecessary, but it can be very important.
 This document will help protect your business if you’re ever incapacitated or unable to manage your LLC.
 This will allow your company to continue operating as you’ve outlined.
-Without this agreement, your company will be run according to state law, which could be a poor management strategy for your LLC.
+Without this agreement letting your wishes be known, your company will default to being run according to state law, which could be a poor management strategy for your LLC.

 Here are some other reasons why you should consider drafting an Oregon LLC operating agreement: